Numerical Investigation on Reactive Flows of Several Practical Applications

 Ongoing research in flamelet modeling is made in the context of co-firing of coal and ammonia to reduce pollutants by introducing a hydrogen carrier as a fuel.
 The introduction of a new fuel stream complicates the flamelet description and is part of the ongoing work.

-This third sub-project aimed at improving the understanding of detonation cellular structures which in turn is not only important for safe operation of combustion devices that make use of detonations waves but also to prevent unwanted detonations in nuclear reactors or process plants.
+This third sub-project aimed at improving the understanding of detonation cellular structures which in turn is not only important for safe operation of combustion devices that make use of detonations waves but also to prevent unwanted detonations in nuclear reactors, process plants, hydrogen fueling stations or similar systems.

 A grid resolution of 10 micrometers was necessary to capture important length scales present in the detonation structure, resulting in a total number of 1.7 billion numerical cells.
 Since a low dissipation Riemann solver with high order reconstruction and, even more important, detailed reaction kinetics were used, i.e. the solution of a stiff system of ODE's was calculated at every point for each time step, the cost of these simulations is very high, making the use of a super computer essential.

-The fourth subproject investigates the effect of subgrid stresses on the coagulation kernel with simulations of the SpraySyn burner.
+The fourth subproject investigates the effect of subgrid stresses on the coagulation kernel with simulations of the SpraySyn burner - a device making nano-particles that are key for many applications, from fuel saving tires to electrodes for advanced battery systems..

 The resources were used for three-dimensional LES simulations of the SpraySyn burner.
 The flame chemistry was resolved with a flamelet generated manifold approach, and each spray droplet was resolved with an individual lagrangian particle.
 A particular focus was on nanoparticle modeling.
 Here, a sectional model was used with and without a subgrid model to investigate the effect on the coagulation rate for the first time.
 Further, detailed measurements of the particle size distribution in the flame became available for the first time and allowed a detailed validation of the simulation results.
 The simulation required several validation simulations with the largest one having 200 million cells and 0.5 million time steps.